-Obviously, people died in the high mountains in the past – in blizzards, accidents, due to violence, or for purely natural reasons.
-However, it would take a number of preconditions for their bodies to be preserved until today.
-First, the body would have to be lost, so that relatives were unable to recover it for proper burial.
-Secondly, the death would have to take place on ice that was not moving then or later, to avoid being crushed.
-Thirdly, the body would have had to stay on the surface for an initial freeze-drying before being encapsulated in the ice.
-This last serendipitous condition was what preserved Ötzi for posterity.
-Without this initial freeze-drying, the decomposition of the body would continue even in the ice, as demonstrated by the pictures of WWI soldiers found in the high alpine battlefields of Süd-Tyrol.
-There has been a number of international stories in the media on these soldiers, e.g. in National Geographic and Motherboard.
+The absence of ice mummies is not for the lack of people dying in the high mountains.
+Obviously, people died in the high mountains in the past – in blizzards, accidents, due to violence, or for purely natural reasons (more here).
+So why are there not more finds like Ötzi?
+The thing is that it would take a number of preconditions for their bodies to be preserved until today.
+First, the body would have to be lost, so that relatives could not recover it for proper burial.
+Secondly, the death would have to take place on non-moving ice (ice patches), allowing the ice to preserve it without crushing it.
+Thirdly, the body would have to stay on the surface for an initial freeze-drying before being encapsulated in the ice, without scavengers destroying it in the meantime.
+As you can see, chances of making it as an ice mummy are really slim.